pulibrary/ops-catchall/projects/os_updates.md

 4. Open a new Terminal window
 5. Run `caffeinate -d -t 10800` to keep your session active for 3 hours (this is an example; can set any time you'd like)

-Notes: Some machines will fail for now
-- Anything with pulcloud.io
-- Machines still on Bionic and not upgraded to Jammy
-- Any client that connects to mysql and postgresql

 ##### To run security_theater from Ansible Tower on qa and production: